A pair of French frames from the 19th century

 Description

-Para French 19th-century rectangular, lacquered with wood imitation, with profiles and moldings made of gilded wood.
+Para of French 19th-century rectangular, lacquered with wood imitation, with profiles and moldings made of gilded wood.
 They feature gold decoration with oak leaves and acorns on the corners.
 Well-preserved, of French origin, dating from the second half of the 19th century.

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Towards the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product's authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details